theLitDeveloper/imageresizer/README.md

             "HostName": "___HOSTNAME___",
             "HttpRedirectCode": "307",
             "Protocol": "https",
-            "ReplaceKeyPrefixWith": "resize?key="
+            "ReplaceKeyPrefixWith": "do?ref="
         }
     }
 ]
 ```
-You have to replace the ___HOSTNAME___ placeholder with the host, where the Image Resizer is running on.
+You have to replace the ```___HOSTNAME___``` placeholder with the host, where the Image Resizer is running on.

+### CloudFront

+Next, you have to set up a CloudFront distribution.

+Go to your newly created bucket, select Properties tab and scroll down to “Hosting a static web site”.
+Copy the endpoint URL without the scheme, e.g. “simplys3test.s3-website.eu-central-1.amazonaws.com“.

+Open CloudFront in your AWS console.
+Paste the copied bucket endpoint URL, without scheme, in the “Origin domain” field.
+Then scroll down to “Viewer” and select “https only” for the Viewer protocol policy.
+Now click on “Create distribution”.

+## Deployment / Development
+Set environment variables:
+- AWS_ACCESS_KEY_ID: your AWS access key id
+- AWS_SECRET_ACCESS_KEY: your AWS secret access key
+- REDIRECT_HOST: the domain from your CloudFront distribution
+- AWS_BUCKET: your bucket name
+- AWS_REGION: your region, e.g. eu-central-1

+The default port for this service is 4321.
+You can easily adjust this by providing a PORT environment variable, e.g. PORT=8080

+## Usage
+The **endpoint** for manipulating images is **/do**.
+This endpoint expects a query string parameter ```ref``` with a URL string and contained parameters for changing the image.